GB 23971-2025 Organic heat transfer fluids +English, Anglais, Englisch, Inglés, えいご

 organic heat transfer fluids

-A general term for organic substances used as heat transfer media.
+general term for organic substances used as the heat transfer carrier

-Note 2: They can be classified as synthetic organic heat transfer fluids and mineral organic heat transfer fluids based on chemical composition; and as vapour phase organic heat transfer fluids and liquid phase organic heat transfer fluids based on boiling range.
+Note 2: Based on chemical composition, organic heat transfer fluids can be classified into synthetic organic heat transfer fluids and mineral organic heat transfer fluids; based on boiling range, they can be classified into vapor phase organic heat transfer fluids and liquid phase organic heat transfer fluids.

 3.2